 The side effects caused by Fosamax can sometimes be difficult to diagnosis, but patients who believe the drug may have worsened their symptoms should consult an attorney.
 If it can be proven that Fosamax caused your serious side effects, you may be eligible for compensation.
 This includes payment for medical expenses, lost income, and/or pain and suffering.

 Fractures and other serious side effects from Fosamax use can cause a marked decrease in a patient’s quality of life, in addition to creating substantial medical bills.
 Neblett, Beard & Arsenault believes in holding drug manufacturers accountable for the damage their products cause.
-Fill out our online contact form to schedule a free case evaluation at one of our six convenient office locations.
+Fill out our online contact form to schedule a free case evaluation.